-In accordance with by-laws of the Parent Company and Companies Law, the Parent Company has transferred 10% of its net income for the year to the statutory reserve.
+In accordance with the by-laws of the Parent Company and Companies Law, the Parent Company has transferred 10% of its net income for the year to the statutory reserve.
 The Parent Company may resolve to discontinue such transfers when the reserve totals 30% of the share capital.
+As the statutory reserve has been equalled to thirty percent of the share capital, no such transfer has been made during the year.
+The minimum required statutory reserve is not available for distribution to the shareholders.

-23 BANK BORROWINGS
+21 BANK BORROWINGS